Insulin and syringes - storage and safetyDiabetes - insulin storage

 Review Date: 8/19/2018

-Reviewed By: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
+Reviewed By: Brent Wisse, MD, board certified in Metabolism/Endocrinology, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 08-13-19: Editorial update.